The following information is for the Summer 2019 competition

-- Up-to-date official transcript from home university (clearly printed single-sided copy of eTranscipt or official transcript submitted in an unsealed envelope will be accepted; Fall 2017 grades + listing of Winter 2018 courses must be included; in the case where courses were taken at another university, an official transcript from this host university must also be submitted)
+- Up-to-date official transcript from home university (clearly printed single-sided copy of eTranscipt or official transcript submitted in an unsealed envelope will be accepted; Fall 2018 grades + listing of Winter 2019 courses must be included; in the case where courses were taken at another university, an official transcript from this host university must also be submitted)

 - Brief personal statement from student summarizing future academic goals as well as any prior research experience (not more than 10-15 lines in Word format; student name + McGill ID number should appear in top right hand corner of the page)

 - NSERC USRA Application Checklist (see Required Documents; only student and supervisor sections must be checked)

 - For non-McGill students only: Undergraduate Research Trainee Registration Form (to be completed in typed format)

-Please see information below for where to submit the required hard copy.
+Please see details below for where to submit the required hard copy.

 NSERC's online system

-NSERC's on-line system must be used to make the required electronic submission of Form 202 - Parts I and II as well as a PDF file of the student's official transcript.
+NSERC's online system must be used to make the required electronic submission of Form 202 - Parts I and II + a single PDF file of the student's official transcript.